FunkyE9th/Test/docs/mesh.md

       - To flash connect PC to USB2 port of dev kit

-        Before flashing make sure you fully erase the module first.
+        Before flashing make sure you fully erase the module first

         ```
         nrfjprog -e